ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 The friendly surgical assistant was sitting in the same spot in front me with some drawings.
 He started asking me to identify what they were, since the angioma was affecting that part of my brain.
 There were many, but the only one I can really remember is the house.
 I was able to identify them until at some point I just couldn't.
 At those points, all I could do was sort of groan and space out.
 Then I'd come back to reality and he'd ask me again.
 I don't know how many times that went or how long it lasted.
 As far as my basic understanding of brain surgery goes, I think that was when the surgeon was mapping the areas of my brain that he could safely remove or not, based on where he was sending electrical signals.

 After that, I was put back under and never woke up again.
 Just kidding.
-I'm alive and writing this now.
+I woke up about 8 hours later.

 ## Days After